 Kirklees as a place has a diverse set of communities, each with different histories, capacities and needs.
 Some communities may live together within a shared neighbourhood, while other communities may be geographically dispersed but sharing a common interest.
-A snapshot of the data relating to Diversity and some of the main inequalities facing different groups in Kirklees can be found In the Appendix.

 This report highlights areas where improvements have been made and their impact.
 However equally it is candid and honest about where further development is required.
 The "Looking Forwards" section at the end of this report provides some indication of how we hope to progress in the future.
 A more detailed Year 2 action plan is also being prepared.